YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 <figure class="quote_box qbs_verse01 qbc_blue-midnight">
   <blockquote class="qbm_doublequotationmark">
-    <p>"'and you shall be to Me a kingdom of priests and a set-apart nation.'
-These are the words that you shall speak to the children of Yisra'el."</p>
+    <p>“‘and you shall be to Me a kingdom of priests and a set-apart nation.’
+These are the words that you shall speak to the children of Yisra'el.”</p>
   </blockquote>

   <figcaption class="attribution_name txt_right">